digitalinteraction/Design4Climate-DIS24/index.md

 The workshop will be a full-day in-person event.
 Participants are invited to join for the whole day.
 Information about the Conference Venue can be found [here](https://dis.acm.org/2024/attending-dis24/).

-Submissions are possible in one of two formats:
+Submissions are possible in the following formats, using ACM Conference Proceedings templates:

 (1) Motivational Statement highlighting professional interest in the workshop and relevant expertise (max.
 2 pages, pdf files only)
 (2) Extended Abstract in the ACM Conference Proceedings Primary Article format (max.
-4 pages excluding references)
+4 pages excluding references) (3) Pictorial format (max.
+4 pages)

 Submissions should address subjects related to the Themes and Topics above, including but not limited to: **People and Behaviour in the Buildings (Under climate change); Climate Data & Context; Design, Technology and Interfaces**.